New Brunswick

 The Cancer Care Friends Foundation has a few initiatives to support cancer patients with the financial related costs of cancer.
 These include:

-- The Rebecca Schofield Fund: The Rebecca Schofield Fund works to help cancer patients with some of the minor yet significant financial challenges they and their families experience on a daily basis.
-Things like a taxi fare, a grocery card, a prescription top-up, a bus pass, or headwear for chemo treatments etc.
+• The Rebecca Schofield Fund: The Rebecca Schofield Fund works to assist cancer patients with some of the minor yet significant financial difficulties they and their families experience on a daily basis.

-- Breast Cancer Angel Fund: The Breast Cancer Angel Fund helps women with transportation to and from chemotherapy treatments, wigs, prostheses, food coupons and so much more.
-It offers women with breast cancer the opportunity to live more comfortably, with dignity and improved emotional health.
-It provides them with the needed financial support so they can focus on fighting cancer.
+• Breast Cancer Angel Fund: The Breast Cancer Angel Fund helps people with breast cancer by offering support for wigs, and prostheses, and gift cards for groceries and gas.
+It offers people with breast cancer the ability to live more comfortably, with dignity and emotional well-being.

 Income-based Supports

-Social Assistance program: Social Assistance provides financial support to people who are not able to afford basic living costs such as food, clothing, shelter, and other necessities.
-It can also help you access programs to transition to employment.
-For more information, including the eligibility criteria, and how to apply click here.
+Social Assistance program: Social Assistance provides financial support to people who are unable to pay for basic living expenses such as food, clothing, shelter, and other necessities.
+It can also assist with accessing programs to transition to employment.
+For more information, including the eligibility criteria, and how to apply click here

-Emergency Fuel Benefit: The Emergency Fuel Benefit provides up to $550 to eligible households who are unable to pay the costs of winter heating due to unavoidable and unforeseen situations.
-This benefit can pay for any type of heat including electric, gas, wood, oil and more.
-For qualification criteria, how to apply, and more information, click here.
+Emergency Fuel Benefit: The Emergency Fuel Benefit provides up to $550 to eligible households who cannot pay for winter heating due to unexpected circumstances.
+This benefit covers any type of heat, such as electric, gas, wood, oil, etc. For qualification criteria, how to apply, and more information, click here

-Internet, Mobile, and Technology Access: Telus Mobility for Good and Rogers’ (together with Shaw) Connected for Success are some of the programs that offer free or discounted smartphones, mobile plans, high-speed internet, and tv bundles.
-For information on who qualifies for internet, tv, and mobile phone plans for free or at a reduced rate, click here.
+Internet, Mobile, and Technology Access: Telus Mobility for Good and Rogers’ (together with Shaw) Connected for Success are programs that provide free or discounted smartphones, mobile plans, high-speed internet, and tv bundles.
+For information on who qualifies for internet, tv, and mobile phone plans for free or at a reduced rate, click here

 Medical Equipment Resources

-Health Services has a number of programs that can help pay for health services or medical supplies.
-If you meet the medical criteria, the programs can loan or buy equipment for you or cover the cost of medical services and supplies to meet your basic health and safety needs.
-The programs cover specific benefits not covered by Medicare, private health insurance plans or other agencies.
-If you are not a Social Development client, you can find more information about equipment programs offered by the Canadian Red Cross or by Easters Seals NB.
+Health Services has a number of programs that can help with the cost of health services or medical supplies.
+If you meet the medical criteria, Health Services’ programs can loan or purchase equipment for you or pay for the cost of medical services and supplies to meet your basic health and safety needs.
+The programs cover certain benefits not covered by Medicare, private health insurance plans or other agencies.
+If you are not a Social Development client, you can learn more about equipment programs offered by Easters Seals NB.

 Prosthetic program: This program helps clients with coverage for prosthetic services that are not covered by other agencies or private health insurance plans.
 It covers breast prostheses and one bra.
 Breast prostheses and bras are eligible once every two years.
 Modifications and repairs are considered as needed.
 To apply for a breast prosthesis: